adyanth/splitwise-firefly-sync/README.md

 ## Note/Comment format

-Enter a note or a comment in the format `Firefly[/destination-account][/category][/source-account]`.
+Enter a note or a comment in the format `Firefly[/destination-account][/category][/source-account][/description]`.
 If the destination account is not provided, the expense title will be used, which may create a new expense account on Firefly.
-The other two use their respective defaults from environment variables.
+The next two use their respective defaults from environment variables.
+Description, if provided, overrides the Splitwise description.
 Only the user's comments will be considered, not anyone else.
 If you update the transaction in any way after someone entered a note (not comment) that matches, it will be considered.
-Priority is latest comment > old comment > notes.
+Priority is the latest comment > old comment > notes.

 ## Caveats